mesosphere/dcos-kubernetes-quickstart/docs/cncf_conformance.md

   PATH_TO_PACKAGE_OPTIONS=./resources/options-ha.json make install
 ```

 Wait until all tasks are running before proceeding.
-You can track installation
-progress using:
-Now, wait until all tasks are running before proceeding.
 You can track installation progress as follows:

 ```shell